 During 2014, Seaboard invested \$121 million in property, plant and equipment, of which \$54 million was in the Pork segment, \$21 million in the Commodity Trading and Milling segment and \$29 million in the Marine segment.
 The Pork segment expenditures were primarily for improvements to existing facilities and related equipment, additional finishing barns and compressed natural gas semi-tractors and related refueling stations.
 The Commodity Trading and Milling segment expenditures were primarily for payments related to building four vessels.
-The Marine segment expenditures were of a normal recurring nature and primarily included replacements of machinery and equipment, and general facility modernizations.
+The Marine segment expenditures were primarily for purchases of cargo carrying and handling equipment.
+All other capital expenditures were of a normal recurring nature and primarily included replacements of machinery and equipment, and general facility modernizations.